Protect Yourself From Credit Fraud With A Fraud Alert

 Keep in mind that this applies to applying for a new credit card, obtaining a car loan, purchasing a cell phone, etc…

-For instructions on the benefits of a credit freeze and how to contact each credit bureau, check out this page on the Fight Identity Theft website.
+For instructions on the benefits of a credit freeze and how to contact each credit bureau, check out this page on the Comparitech website.

 Apparently similar laws apply to the following states at the time of this writing (CT, IL, LA, ME, NV, NC, TX, VT, WA).